osmandapp/web/main/docs/user/plugins/mapillary.md

 </Tabs>

-In these menu you can:
+In this menu you can:
 - enable or disable mapillary map layer
 - reload layer to see up to date data

 Filter images by date or by type.
-Only active in closeup zoom:
+Only active in close-up zoom:
 - filter images by date.
 Start date to End date.
 - display only 360 &#176; images.

-### Images in Map Context menu
+### Images in the Map Context menu

 In the [Details](../map/map-context-menu.md#details) of selected point on the map of [Map Context menu](../map/map-context-menu.md#online-photos) you can find Mapillary images if there are near selected point.